xavier-orcutt/FlatironCleaner/README.md

 from urothelial import DataProcessorUrothelial from merge_utils import merge_dataframes

-# Initialize the processor
+# Initialize class
 processor = DataProcessorUrothelial()

-# Import dataframe with index date of interest for PatientIDs
+# Import dataframe with index date of interest
 df = pd.read_csv('path/to/your/data')

 # Load and clean data